Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Reducing the Variance of SignRR

+\begin{remark} In contrast with vanilla SignRR, the convergence rate of \algnameVR\ shows a significant improvement, which is explicitly dependent on the number of epochs $T$ and the dataset size $n$, and crucially, it no longer contains the potentially non-vanishing term $\sigma$ from Proposition \ref{thm:SignRR}.
+Our results provide the first provable convergence guarantees for a sign-based optimization algorithm under the without-replacement sampling regime, without requiring a large batch size \citep{bernstein2018signsgd} or the impractical SPB assumption \citep{safaryan2021stochastic}. \end{remark}

-\begin{remark} In comparison to SignSVRG \citep{chzhen2023signsvrg}, our approach shares a common advantage in not requiring the assumption of the bounded variance.
-Additionally, both methods exhibit a convergence rate of $O (\frac{1}{\sqrt{nT}})$ when the stepsize is kept constant.
-However, our convergence analysis is under the without-replacement setting and based on the commonly used $\ell_1$-norm bound of the minimum gradient bound and the averaged gradient, as used in the literature \citep{bernstein2018signsgd}.
-In contrast, the result in \citet{chzhen2023signsvrg} is established under the with-replacement setting for the averaged gradient divided by the $\ell_p$-norm of the Lipschitz continuity parameter and the $\ell_q$-norm of the gradient, where the $\ell_p$-norm and the $\ell_q$-norm are defined based on Holder conjugates.
-As a consequence, our results are more compatible and directly comparable to existing results in sign-based nonconvex optimization. \end{remark}
+\begin{remark} Compared with SignSVRG \citep{chzhen2023signsvrg} which studies the with-replacement setting, our algorithm \algnameVR\ is for the without-replacement setting.
+With a constant stepsize, \algnameVR\ achieves the same convergence rate of \(O({\sqrt{n}}/{\sqrt{T}})\) for non-convex finite-sum optimization, while does not require the assumption of bounded variance.
+Notably, our analysis is based on the commonly used \(\ell_1\)-norm bound of the minimum gradient bound and the averaged gradient, as seen in the literature \citep{bernstein2018signsgd}.
+In contrast, the result in \cite{chzhen2023signsvrg} is established under the with-replacement setting for the averaged gradient divided by the \(\ell_p\)-norm of the Lipschitz continuity parameter and the \(\ell_q\)-norm of the gradient, where the \(\ell_p\)-norm and the \(\ell_q\)-norm are defined based on Hölder conjugates.
+Consequently, our results are more compatible and directly comparable to existing results in sign-based nonconvex optimization. \end{remark} \begin{remark} SignRVR achieves a convergence rate of $O(d^{3/2} n^{1/2}/T^{1/2})$ in the $\ell_1$-norm, while RR achieves $O(d^{1/2}/n^{1/6}T^{1/3})$ in the $\ell_1$-norm \footnote{The original convergence rate for Random Reshuffling (RR) in \cite{mishchenko2020random} is in the \(\ell_2\)-norm of order \( O(1/n^{1/6}T^{1/3}) \).
+Given the fact that $\| v \|_1 \leq \sqrt{d}\| v \|_2$, the rate of RR in the $l_1$ norm is \( O(d^{1/2}/n^{1/6}T^{1/3}) \).}\citep{mishchenko2020random}.
+Compared to RR, SignRVR has worse dependence on both $n$ and $d$, and a better dependence on $T$.
+Bridging the gap in terms of $d$ and $n$ remains an open problem for future research. \end{remark}